naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 # Summary of Tests :
 Type of Tests:
-- Test Setup: load generator -> Rest Server -> echo server.   "ab" is used for load generator, Rest server can Sync or Async server.
+- Test Setup: load generator -> Rest Server -> echo server.   "ab" is used for load generator, Rest server can be Sync or Async server.
-- Without Camel:  Rest controller directly calls web client to send the rest requests to the backend.
+- Without Camel:  Rest controller directly calls web client to send the rest requests to the backend without camel.
 - With Camel + Large Multicast: Multicast route having 7 endpoints.
 Here there will be 7 camel worker threads and  one aggregator thread per request.
 - With Camel + Small Multicast: Multicast route having 2 endpoints.
-Here there will be 2 camel worker threads and one aggregator thread per request.
+Here there will be 2 camel worker threads across the system and one aggregator thread per request.
 - With Camel + With Hysterix: TODO